nileane/nileane/_posts/en/2018-10-24-la-reunion-made-me-a-geographer.markdown

 Second was an ambitious train network to connect all the coastal cities together — that was canceled as soon as a right-wing party was elected to the local government.
 Third simply looks like one of those crazy bridges the Chinese build, _La Nouvelle Route du Littoral_, a highway completely perched on a 12-kilometer long bridge over the ocean (seriously, look it up, it looks crazy).

 What’s with the road craziness?
 La Réunion has over 320 000 households, but over 340 000 cars.
-More than a quarter of Reunionese households own more than one car.
+More than a quarter of Reunionese households own at least 2 cars.
 There you go.
 Cars everywhere.
 Public Transit virtually absent.
 Both parents need one each, and each of their child of age needs one too.
 Also, one parent might actually have a spare car as well, just for fun.

 Building more roads — bigger roads — to accommodate more cars, even though more cars means we will need more roads.
 What a vicious circle.